mathisdt/nextcloud-news-filter/README.md

 ## How to run as docker container

 To run the script as a container, you need to build the image first.
+For more information on Docker itself, consult https://docs.docker.com/engine/.

 ### Build the image
 Checkout this repository, then run the following command in the main directory: